-It appears as a yellowish patch or bump on the sclera, often at the 3 o’clock or 9 o’clock position from the cornea.
+It appears as yellow spot or bump on white part of eye, often at the 3 o’clock or 9 o’clock position from the cornea.

 Sometimes, more than one pinguecula may present in each eye.

 This eye condition is different from jaundice, which causes a generalized yellowing of the entire sclera.